 This is where things get interesting fast.
 When you see two "5mg melatonin" gummies with wildly different price tags, the difference usually isn't in the melatonin itself—it's in the form that melatonin takes.

+Standard melatonin powder runs about $180 per kilogram.
+Microencapsulated (heat-stable, taste-masked): approximately $680 per kilogram.
+Time-release spheres: approximately $1,200 per kilogram.
 That $0.27 per-unit price difference you're seeing?
-Often it comes down to this: one manufacturer uses raw powder that breaks down by 40% during the cooking process, forcing them to add massive overages that may violate label claim regulations.
-The other uses encapsulated actives specifically engineered to survive the heat of gelatin processing.
+Often it comes down to this: one manufacturer uses raw powder that breaks down by 40% during cooking, forcing them to add massive overages that may violate label claim regulations.
+The other uses encapsulated actives engineered to survive heat.

-Here's the calculation nobody mentions in their sales pitch: if your manufacturing process degrades the active ingredient by 35%, you need to add 54% more raw material just to hit your label claim.
-That "cheaper" ingredient just became expensive-and potentially non-compliant with FDA regulations.
+The calculation nobody mentions: if your manufacturing process degrades the active ingredient by 35%, you need 54% more raw material just to hit your label claim.
+That "cheaper" ingredient just became expensive—and potentially non-compliant with FDA regulations.

 Why Vegan Gummies Cost More (And Sometimes Less Than They Should)